 Should I disclose my disability?

 If you would like to discuss how and when to disclose your disability, book a Careers Advice appointment on Handshake.
-There is a helpful section on disclosure on the Targetjobs website and we run a termly workshop on disclosing your disability.
+There is a helpful section on disclosure on the Targetjobs website and we run a workshop each semester on disclosing your disability.
 More info can be found in the Applying for jobs tab on our page for students with disabilities.

 What if I want to withdraw from the placement during the Placement Year?

-If you are unhappy in your role, or your placement ends unexpectedly, you will either need to find another placement within the year to achieve a minimum of 9 months experience or alternatively you will be advised to apply for a Leave of Absence for the remainder of the academic year and return to your final year of study as planned.
-If you don't fulfil the 9 month minimum duration, you would fail the Placement Year but not your degree and you would return to your original programme of study.
+If you are unhappy in your role, or your placement ends unexpectedly, you will either need to find another placement within the year to achieve a minimum of nine months' experience or alternatively you will be advised to apply for a Leave of Absence for the remainder of the academic year and return to your final year of study as planned.
+If you don't fulfil the nine month minimum duration, you would fail the Placement Year but not your degree and you would return to your original programme of study.